roimehrez/PIRM2018/README.md

 For further details see the [challenge website](https://www.pirm2018.org/PIRM-SR.html).

 ##  Self-validation Code
-This Matlab code computes the RMSE and perceptual scores for your methods outputs on the self-validation set.
+This Matlab code computes the RMSE and perceptual scores for your method's outputs on the self-validation set.

 ### Quick Start
 1. Copy your outputs into the ```your_results``` folder in the base directory.